cdeleeuwe/netlify-plugin-hugo-cache-resources/README.md

 Persist the Hugo resources folder between Netlify builds for huge build speed improvements! ⚡️

+This plugin caches the `resources` folder after build.
+If you are processing many images, this would improve build duration significantly.

+Note: Restoring cache only comes from the production branch.
+So once cache is saved on the production branch, the next preview build would use the cache.
+For example, when pushing to the same preview build, the latest preview build will not get the cache from the previous preview build, but will get it from master.

 ## Usage

 To install, add the following lines to your `netlify.toml` file: